Kaliumhexacyanoferrat/GenHTTP.Gateway/README.md

 ## Volumes

+The following volumes are available in this image:

 | Volume        | Description |
 | ------------- |-------------|
 | /app/config | The configuration files of the gateway |
 | /app/certs | The certificates to be used for SSL |
 | /app/data | Additional data such as the .well-known folder |

+For Windows volume paths, see the section below.

 ## SSL / Let's Encrypt